jeremie2/ruby-tests/README.md

 I do this for two reasons:

 1. writng markdown takes time;
-1. `.txt` files will not be confused with 'script' files but they can be easily convert to Ruby script just changing `.txt` with `.rb`.
+1. `.txt` files will not be confused with 'script' files but they can be easily converted to Ruby script just changing `.txt` with `.rb`.